1064807/Palmer_Penguins/README.md

 RPubs link of script 🔗: http://rpubs.com/OXF1064807/1124805

-Also see below for embedded code and comments:
+Also see below for embedded code and comments (note that to interact with the interactive plots, use the RPub link please):

 Install and load necessary packages